War in Uganda (1986–1994): Background

 The NRA quickly reneged on its promise, breaking the truce with Okello's government by launching several successful offensive operations.
 President Moi regarded the NRM's failure to uphold the treaty a personal insult, and consequently developed a deep resentment toward the NRM in general and Museveni in particular.
 After defeating the UNLA and its allies in a series of major battles, the NRA conquered Uganda's capital Kampala, in January 1986.
 Museveni was declared the country's new president and the NRA became the new national army.
 Okello's coalition government subsequently collapsed.
 Regardless, the UNLA continued its resistance in eastern and northern Uganda.
 UNLA officers appealed to civilians in the north to take up arms and join their cause, claiming that the NRA would kill everyone.
 If volunteers failed to emerge, civilians were simply rounded up and forcibly conscripted.
-The NRA defeated the remaining UNLA units in March 1986, whereupon the latter fully disintegrated.
+The NRA had defeated the remaining UNLA units by March 1986, whereupon the latter fully disintegrated.
 Many UNLA fighters did not surrender, however, but hid their weaponry.
 A number of senior UNLA officers also retreated into Sudan, taking weaponry and recruits with them to continue the war.

 In addition, many people in northern and eastern Uganda distrusted the NRA.
 The UNLA and allied forces, mostly ethnic Acholi and Langi from the north, had committed many war crimes in the south during the Bush War.
 Northerners feared that the NRA might want to take brutal revenge on the north's population.
 The NRM and NRA actually increased such worries through their statements, traditions, and propaganda.
 The NRM/NRA leadership had occasionally used racist rhetoric in regards to their northern opponents during the Bush War.
 Many southerners, including NRM/NRA members, regarded the northerners as primitive and even considered them non-Ugandan foreigners.
 Despite official condemnations by Museveni's newly formed government, the NRM takeover resulted in cases of mistreatment and murders of northerners in the south.
 In turn, many Acholi felt bitter about Museveni having reneged on the Nairobi Agreement and overthrowing Tito Okello who had been the country's first President of Acholi ethnicity.